ros-industrial/abb_libegm/README.md

 ### Sketch

 The following is a conceptual sketch of how this EGM library can be viewed, in relation to an ABB robot controller as well as the RWS companion library mentioned above.
-The optional *StateMachine Add-In* is related to the robot controller's RAPID program and system configurations.
+The optional *StateMachine Add-In* is related to the robot controller's RAPID program and system configuration.

 ![EGM sketch](docs/images/egm_sketch.png)